Web & Digital

 All content on the site is expected to abide by the highest standards of quality and accuracy.
 In addition, content on the Whitworth site must be consistent with Whitworth's mission, policies and brand standards.
 Commercial use of the Whitworth website is prohibited, as is the use of copyrighted material without obtaining appropriate consent.
 All content on the university website is subject to review, and Whitworth reserves the right to remove anything which is in potential violation of university standards.

 Departments are primarily responsible for maintaining their own text content on the Whitworth website.
 Each department that wishes to establish/maintain a presence on the web is encouraged to designate at least one individual to routinely review and update the text content of its pages.
 All elements of page design are the responsibility of the university communications office, which will coordinate its efforts with each department.
-The university communications office will monitor pages to ensure that all updates are consistent with Whitworth's brand and content standards.
+The marketing & communications office will monitor pages to ensure that all updates are consistent with Whitworth's brand and content standards.

 Course Webpages* (Note: These are not posted on the main university website)